robyftp/Tree/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.